Speed Awareness Course

 What happens if I book a speed awareness course but am then unable to attend?

 If you book a course but are then unable to attend you should inform the course provider as soon as possible as they may be able to rearrange the date of your course booking.
-If you do not attend the course you will receive a conditional offer Fixed Penalty with a fine and points on your driving licence for your speeding offence.
+If you do not attend the course you may receive a Conditional Offer Fixed Penalty with a fine and points on your driving licence for your speeding offence or be required to attend court.

 Both attendance on a speed awareness course and a conditional offer Fixed Penalty notice are subject to judicial time restraints and cannot be offered after four months from the date of your offence has passed.